rust-lang/rfcs/text/3692-feature-unification.md

 causing build churn for the same set of dependencies that, in the end, will only be used with the same set of features.
-The "cargo-workspace-hack" is a pattern that has existed for years (e.g. [`rustc-workspace-hack`](https://crates.io/crates/rustc-workspace-hack)) where users have all workspace members that depend on a generated package that depends on direct-dependemncies in the workspace along with their features.
+The "cargo-workspace-hack" is a pattern that has existed for years (e.g. [`rustc-workspace-hack`](https://crates.io/crates/rustc-workspace-hack)) where users have all workspace members that depend on a generated package that depends on direct-dependencies in the workspace along with their features.
 Tools like [`cargo-hakari`](https://crates.io/crates/cargo-hakari) automate this process.
 To allow others to pull in a package depending on a workspace-hack package as a git dependency, you then need to publish the workspace-hack as an empty package with no dependencies and then locally patch in the real instance of it.